You are here: Home > > World Teachers' Day

 Internationally, World Teachers' Day is celebrated on the first Friday in October.
 However, as this is usually during the Australian school holidays, CEASA holds the World Teachers Day awards ceremony on the last Friday in October to celebrate the contribution made by South Australians to the education profession.

-In addition to recognising and celebrating awards that professional Associations have made during the year to their members, and with sponsorship from Credit Union SA, CEASA presents its own awards to outstanding nominees in the following categories:
+In addition to recognising and celebrating awards that professional Associations have made during the year to their members, there are also the following awards: